beginnerstrading psychologyrisk management

 The single most common mistake is starting with real money before a process exists.

 A process is not a gut feeling or a YouTube strategy someone tried for a week.
-It is a defined, repeatable approach: what setups you trade, how you size positions, exactly where you get out when you are wrong, and exactly where you take profit when you are right.
+It is a defined, repeatable approach: what setups you trade, how you size positions, exactly where you get out when you are wrong and exactly where you take profit when you are right.
 Without those answers written down and tested, you are not trading.
-You are gambling with extra steps.

 Most beginners skip this phase entirely because practicing without real money feels less exciting.
 The market charges them heavily for that impatience.